SheetJS/sheetjs/docbits/85_filetype.md

 The parser focuses on extracting raw data from tables.
 Numbers technically supports multiple tables in a logical worksheet, including custom titles.
 This parser will generate one worksheet per Numbers table.

+The writer currently exports a small range from the first worksheet.

 - **OpenDocument Spreadsheet (ODS/FODS)**